 Are you a self-starter, community connector and want to contribute to building neighborhood initiatives?
-Do you have an entrepreneurial spirit in evolving inner-city neighborhoods and its residents in creating community engagement opportunities according to an interdependent affordable housing model?
-You will identify new opportunities to create quality programming, coordinating community gatherings and providing individual tenant supports.
-You will build relationships with residents, committees, community groups and partners in neighborhoods served by e4c including Boyle Street, Alberta Avenue and McCauley.
+Are you looking for a role that works with inner-city neighborhoods and residents in creating community engagement opportunities?
+You will identify new opportunities to create quality programming, coordinating community gatherings, and providing individual tenant supports.
+You will build relationships with residents, committees, community groups, and partners in neighborhoods served by e4c including Boyle Street, Alberta Avenue, and McCauley.

-- Identify, build and maintain relationships with residents, committees and community groups to assist with community engagement opportunities.
+- Identify, build and maintain relationships with residents, committees, and community groups.

 - Develop, coordinate and facilitate community programming and workshops.